 State Accident Prevention Law

 The regulations pertaining to the Chemical Accident Prevention Program are found in the Louisiana Administrative Code (LAC) 33:III.
 Chapter 59.
-To view these regulations visit the Louisiana Department of Environmental Quality web site at 33v03.doc.

 The State of Louisiana adopted by incorporation the federal Chemical Accident Prevention regulations.
 A copy of the Federal regulations may be viewed at the Federal web site, 2004CFR Title 40, Volume 2.